CommonAccord/Cmacc-Org/Doc/G/US/CA/Legis/20240SB1047/Sec/Def/critical_harm.md

 1.3.=[G/Z/ol-i/s2]

-1.4.sec=Other grave harms to public safety and security that are of comparable severity to the harms described in subparagraphs (A) to (C), inclusive.
+1.4.sec=Other grave harms to public safety and security that are of comparable severity to the harms described in subparagraphs {1.1.Xnum} to {1.3.Xnum}, inclusive.

 1.=[G/Z/ol-AA/s4]